martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 Benefits:

-- Easier Reproducibility: By simply changing configuration files, you can reproduce the same results or adjust parameters for new experiments.
+- **Easier Reproducibility**: By simply changing configuration files, you can reproduce the same results or adjust parameters for new experiments.
-- Collaboration: Configuration files allow collaborators to use the same script but adjust settings for their own environment.
+- **Collaboration**: Configuration files allow collaborators to use the same script but adjust settings for their own environment.
+It is also easier to share configurations between collaborators.
-- Minimizing Code Modifications: Parameters are externalized, making the core code cleaner and more maintainable.
+- **Minimizing Code Modifications**: Parameters are externalized, making the core code cleaner and more maintainable.
+- **Documentation**: Well-structured configuration files serve as documentation for your run.
+They provide a clear and organized record of the settings used, which is crucial for understanding and interpreting results.
+- **Version Control**: Configuration files can be versioned alongside the code using version control systems like Git.

+### Types of configuration files and when to use them?

+Whan you start exploring the different types of configuration files you will see that you have multiple options.
+We list below the most common ones that you may come accross:

+- INI (Initialization) files:
+  - Use case: Simple key-value pairs; small configuration files.
+  - Pros: Readable, simple and part of the Python standard library.
+  - Cons: Limited structure.

+- JSON (JavaScript Object Notation) files:
+  - Use case: Structured data, when the configuration is more complex.
+  - Pros: Well-supported, common format in research datasets (e.g., APIs) and part of the Python standard library.
+  - Cons: Harder to write manually and does not allow comments.

+-YAML (YAML Ain’t Markup Language):
+  - Use case: Human-readable configurations for larger, more complex files.
+  - Pros: Readability, supports complex structures.
+  - Cons: Slightly less intuitive if you’re unfamiliar and not in the Python Standard Library.

+- TOML (Tom's Obvious, Minimal Language):
+  - Use case: Newer, easier-to-read alternative to JSON.
+  - Pros: Minimal and simple, part of the standard Python Library from python 3.11.
+  - Cons: Less widely used than JSON or YAML.

 ## Configuration files